devgateway/www.developmentgateway.org/_posts/2014-10-31-preventing-a-zombietech-apocalypse.md

 created: 1414765958
 old_path: news/preventing-zombietech-apocalypse
 title: Preventing a Zombie(Tech) Apocalypse
-lede: 'As we celebrate today the spookiest holiday of the year – complete with zombies and vampire galore – we wanted to bring to light another sort of zombie invasion, one which has plagued the tech sector for many years.
+excerpt: 'As we celebrate today the spookiest holiday of the year – complete with zombies and vampire galore – we wanted to bring to light another sort of zombie invasion, one which has plagued the tech sector for many years.
 The OpenGov Hub hosted a Brown Bag Lunch earlier this month, "Attack of the Zombie Projects: Why Do NGOs Keep Building